withrain/getting_and_cleaning_data_course_project/CodeBook.md

 ## Variables

-Final Data set is X\_second_final (180x68 dimension).
-This data set is saved a file named "tidy\_data.txt" The details of data set variables are below.
+Final Data set is X\_second_final(180x68 dimension).
+This data set is saved to a file named "tidy\_data.txt".
+The details of data set variables are as below.

-* Subject: An integer value specifying a unique participant identifier in the range 1 to 30.
-There are derived from "subject\_train.txt" and "subject_test.txt"
+* Subject: It is derived from "subject\_train.txt" and "subject_test.txt" that an integer value specifies a unique participant identifier in the scale of 1 - 30.
-* Activity: A factor describing the type of activity being measured.
-There are 6 activities derived from "activitiy_label.txt"
+* Activity: It is derived from "activitiy_label.txt" that a factor describes the type of measured activity.
 	- Walking (1)
 	- Walking Upstairs (2)
 	- Walking Downstairs (3)